ScriptoMedellin/react-template/README.md

-# Template
+## React-Template
-## with react, bootstrap, redux and firebase with SEO
+This is an empty React App template with bootstrap, redux and firebase with SEO

 Change the firebase Settings in the file src/config/firebase.js